 Private dinners and dances are increasing in both the sunporch and dining rooms.
-Unless engaged well in advance, these rooms are
+Unless engaged well in advance, these rooms are seldom available on Saturday nights, when they are taxed to capacity with resident guests and their friends Miss Eleanor Stone Ranlette entertained a party of six in the sunporch April 28.

-A very attractive party was given Saturday, May 5, by Mrs. Clarence Dauphinot for a party of sixteen, including the house physician of the Inn, Dr. William Saybolt and Mrs. Saybolt, also Mr. and Mrs. L. P. McGahie.
+A very attractive party was given Saturday, May 5, by Mrs Clarence Dauphinot for a party of sixteen, including the house physician of the Inn, Dr. William Saybolt and Mrs. Saybolt also Mr. and Mrs. L. P. McGahie.

-Mr. and Mrs. George Gittier also entertained a party of eight on the same evening, and a third party of sixteen was given by Miss Eleanor Stone Ranlette.
+Mr. and Mrs. George Gittier also entertained a party en eight on the same evening, and a third party of sixteen was given by Miss Eleanor Stone Ranlette.

-Forty prominent New York hotel men gave a complimentary dinner on the evening of Tuesday, May I, to the manager, George J. Bermbach, celebrating the first anniversary of his taking over the management of the Inn.
-The Federal Council of Churches held its Conference at the Inn, May 2, 3 and 4, with about one hundred members pres-ent.
-On account of your ground conditions at the Inn are used where over 100 extra covers were laid daily for breakfast, luncheon and dinners during the three days of the convention.
-Miss Anita Sofio, of London, has joined the ever-increasing English colony at the Inn.
-Miss Hedwig Collin, the well known Danish painter, has taken accommodations at the Inn and will, before long, exhibit
+Forty prominent New York hotel men gave a complimentar dinner on the evening of Tuesday, May I, to the manage George J. Bermbach, celebrating the first anniversary of Im taking over the management of the Inn.
+The Federal Council of Churches held its Conference = the Inn, May 2, 3 and 4, with about one hundred members preent.
+On account of very crowded conditions at the Inn, only a small number of the members could be accommodated with rooms, but the management was congratulated on the excellent service rendered to the attending members in the dining room where over 100 extra covers were laid daily for breakfast, Mincheon and dinners during the three days of the convention Miss Anita Sofio, of London, has joined the ever-increasing English colony at the Inn.

+Miss Hedwig Collin, the well known Danish painter, has taken accommodations at the Inn and will, before long, exhibit some of her work in the sun parlor.